My Search for the Truth about Fibromyalgia

-Fortunately, at the time there was all of one doctor who specialized in Fibromyalgia.
+Fortunately, at the time, there was only one doctor who specialized in fibromyalgia.
 I began seeing him, hoping for answers and to find out the truth about fibromyalgia.
 He was also a wonderful doctor who cared about my pain and wanted to help.
 He also said I showed the exact symptoms of Fibromyalgia in women.
-Fibromyalgia is far more prevalent among women that men.
+Fibromyalgia is far more prevalent among women than men.

 Eventually, the Fibro specialist put me back on Lyrica, which was less effective for some reason, so he added Nucynta, a pain killer, and Flexeril, a muscle relaxer, to my regimen.
 Again, I was thankful for a doctor who didn’t think it was all in my head, but instead of trying to figure out what was actually wrong, I was given more medication.
 Now I was taking four to control my severe Fibromyalgia symptoms.